 3. Get around content blocks

 Depending on where you are — school, work, abroad — you may find that certain websites or online services are blocked because of copyright agreements, or, in some countries, censorship laws.
 Since content blocks are enforced based on your IP address, using a VPN can allow you to access content no matter where you are.
 Want to keep up with your HBO shows while traveling around Europe?
 No problem with a VPN.
-This is also an instance where you could use a proxy server, such as the HMA! free web proxy; just don’t forget that your connection won’t be encrypted, so use a reputable service.
+This is also an instance where you could use a proxy server, just don’t forget that your connection won’t be encrypted, so use a reputable service.

 How do I set up a VPN on my phone?

 VPNs come in all shapes and sizes, and while choosing one usually boils down to personal needs and preferences (and of course, whether you use an iPhone or Android), it’s important to understand the pros, cons, and difficulty level of your options.

 Downloading an app from a VPN provider is by far the fastest and most convenient way to set up a VPN on your iPhone or Android phone.
 Apps are also advantageous because they allow you to set and save your preferences, and configuration is very straightforward.
 But of course, there’s a catch.
 With countless VPN apps available, how do you know which one to choose?